jmac97/Mirage-Distortion/README.md

 ## Some Inspiration Imagery
-Here are some masks I as looking at a few weeks before I actually started coding and also before the world started falling apart.
-I particularly liked the Japanese Noh masks because of their exaggerated features that emphasizes the wearer's identity and past.
+Here are some masks I was looking at a few weeks before I actually started coding and also before the world started falling apart.
+I particularly liked the Japanese Noh masks because of their exaggerated features that emphasize the wearer's identity and past.
 I was going to try something similar, as seen in the drawings in the next section, but with the whole global pandemic thing going on I started thinking about my future and getting very anxious about it, so this project turned into something that reflected that more.

 ![](/Media/Masks/nohs.png)